MRC-CBU/COGNESTIC/02_MRI_ImageHandling_BIDS/README.md

 Includes:

-- code-examples (bash and Python scripts)
 - pre-run Jupyter notebooks as HTML files
 - Jupyter notebooks intended to be run during the workshop

 Data files are provided separately and only to workshop attendees.

-[mri conda environment](../mri_environment.yml) is used to run the notebook and any accompanied scripts.
+[mri conda environment](../mri_environment.yml) is used to run the notebooks and any accompanied scripts.